 Our executive compensation program is approved and monitored by the Compensation Committee of our board of directors.
-During most of 2011, the members of the Compensation Committee were Warner Dalhouse, Richard W. Roedel and Michael W. Wise.
-Mr. Wise replaced Dr. Anderson and Mr. Roedel replaced Mr. Williamson on the committee on May 24, 2011.
+During 2012, the members of the Compensation Committee were Warner Dalhouse, Richard W. Roedel and Michael W. Wise.
 Mr. Dalhouse served as chairman of the committee.
 All of the members of our Compensation Committee are independent, non-employee directors.
-Under the terms of its charter, the Compensation Committee is responsible for reviewing and approving compensation granted to our executive officers, including our chief executive officer, or CEO, and those executive officers who report directly to the CEO and any other officers as determined under Section 16 of the Securities Exchange Act of 1934, as amended.
+Under the terms of its charter, the Compensation Committee is responsible for reviewing and approving compensation granted to our executive officers, including our Chief Executive Officer, or CEO, and those executive officers who report directly to the CEO and any other officers as determined under Section 16 of the Securities Exchange Act of 1934, as amended.
 In particular, the Compensation Committee reviews and approves for the CEO and the other executive officers the following components of compensation:

-- annual base salary; - · cash and equity bonuses, including the specific goals and amount; - other equity compensation, if any; - employment agreements, severance arrangements, and change in control provisions, as applicable; - signing bonus or payment of relocation costs, above normal Company policy, if applicable; and - any other material benefits, other than those provided to all employees.
+- annual base salary; - cash and equity bonuses, including the specific goals and amount; - other equity compensation, if any; - · employment agreements, severance arrangements, and change in control provisions, as applicable; - signing bonus or payment of relocation costs, above normal Company policy, if applicable; and - any other material benefits, other than those provided to all employees.

 The Compensation Committee also serves as the administrator for our equity incentive plans.
 All stock-based awards, including new grants to existing employees and executive officers, as well as grants to new employees, are approved by the Compensation Committee.
-The Compensation Committee is also responsible for annually evaluating the performance of our CEO.
+The Compensation Committee is also responsible for annually evaluating the performance of our executive officers.